Turkish court acquits novelist accused of Kurdish militant ties

 By Ali Kucukgocmen

-ISTANBUL, Feb 14 (Reuters) - An Istanbul court acquitted novelist Asli Erdogan on Friday of charges of terrorist group membership, in one of a series cases which have fuelled concern among European Union states and rights groups about a deterioration in media freedom in Turkey.
+ISTANBUL, Feb 14 (Reuters) - An Istanbul court acquitted novelist Asli Erdogan on Friday of charges of belonging to a terrorist group, in one of a series of cases that have fuelled concern among European Union states and rights groups about a deterioration of media freedom in Turkey.

 Erdogan, who is now living in self-imposed exile in Europe, was one of some two dozen staff from the pro-Kurdish Ozgur Gundem newspaper who were detained in 2016 as part of an investigation into their alleged links to Kurdish militants.